Alex Ferguson, former Manchester United coach, has brain surgery

 Ferguson, 76, is the most successful manager in the history of English Premier League, winning it on 13 occasions between 1993 and 2013.

-Ferguson took charge of United in 1986, winning more than 30 trophies before retiring in 2013.
+Ferguson took charge of United in 1986, winning more than 30 trophies before retiring five years ago.

 Ferguson, who was born in Glasgow, Scotland, began his career on the soccer pitch, playing for Scottish clubs Queen's Park, St. Johnstone, Dunfermline Athletic, Rangers, Falkirk and Ayr United.